BRISBANE TRIUMPHS YET AGAIN

 media work enables him to enhance Collingwood's position in the

+football world.
 He's just passionate about Collingwood, say the faithful.
 Does Collingwood

 does this improve Collingwood's chances of picking up sponsors?